 Callable or Redeemable Bonds

 Callable or redeemable bonds are bonds that can be redeemed or paid off by the issuer prior to the bonds' maturity date.
 When an issuer calls its bonds, it pays investors the call price (usually the face value of the bonds) together with accrued interest to date and, at that point, stops making interest payments.
-Call provisions are often part of corporate and municipal bonds, but usually not bonds issued by the federal government.
+Sometimes a call premium is also paid.
+Call provisions are often a feature of corporate and municipal bonds.

 There are three primary types of call features, including:

 - Optional Redemption.
 Allows the issuer, at its option, to redeem the bonds.
-Many municipal bonds, for example, have optional call features that issuers may exercise after a period of years, often ten years.
+Many municipal bonds, for example, have optional call features that issuers may exercise after a certain number of years, often ten years.

 - Sinking Fund Redemption.
-Requires the issuer to regularly set aside money for the redemption of the bonds before maturity.
+Requires the issuer to regularly redeem a fixed portion or all of the bonds in accordance with a fixed schedule.

 - Extraordinary Redemption.
 Allows the issuer to call its bonds before maturity if certain specified events occur, such as the project for which the bond was issued to finance has been damaged or destroyed.